Fix Yourself, Not the World

 Fix Yourself, Not the World is the fifth studio album by English rock band the Wombats, released on 14 January 2022.
 It was preceded by the singles "Method to the Madness", "If You Ever Leave, I'm Coming with You", "Ready for the High", and "Everything I Love Is Going to Die".
 Music videos were also released for the tracks "This Car Drives All By Itself" and "Worry".
 The album was supported by a tour throughout America, Europe, and Australia during 2022.

+The album debuted atop the UK Albums and UK Independent Albums charts with 13,812 units in its first week.

 Background and recording

 The album began when all members were together in Los Angeles in 2019 and wrote several songs.
 It was then recorded remotely during several COVID-19 lockdowns beginning in 2020, with each band member in a different location: Matthew Murphy in Los Angeles, bassist Tord Øverland Knudsen in Oslo and drummer Dan Haggis in London.
 They made a plan each day before separately recording their parts and sending them on to the producers.
 Haggis said that the band "explored new genres and pushed ourselves further than ever musically" on the album.